Kettering, Ohio: Education

-The Kettering City School District includes Kettering Fairmont High School, two middle schools (Van Buren and Kettering), and eight elementary schools (Beavertown, Greenmont, Indian Riffle, J.E.
-Prass, J.F.
-Kennedy, Oakview, Orchard Park, and Southdale).
+The Kettering City School District includes Kettering Fairmont High School, two middle schools (Van Buren and Kettering), eight elementary schools (Beavertown, Greenmont, Indian Riffle, J.E.
+Prass, John F. Kennedy, Oakview, Orchard Park, and Southdale), and one preschool (Kettering Early Childhood Education Center).
+Beginning with the 2026-27 school year, all middle school students will attend Kettering Fairmont Middle School (the renamed Kettering Middle School), and Van Buren Middle School will be demolished.

 On the 2009–2010 Ohio report card, Kettering schools met all 26 state standards in testing, attendance and graduation rates earning the state's highest category, Excellent with Distinction.

 Kettering is also home to several private schools—Alexandria Montessori School, Archbishop Alter High School, Ascension School, Emmanuel Christian Academy, St. Albert The Great School, and St. Charles Borromeo School.

 Kettering College offers two-year and four-year degrees in several disciplines including Nursing, Sonography, Radiology Technology, Respiratory Therapy, and Human Biology; with a Master of Physician Assistant Studies (MPAS) and an Occupational Therapy Doctorate (OTD).
 The Modern College of Design offers two-year degrees in graphic design.

 The international headquarters of the Driving Schools Association of the Americas (DSAA) is located in Kettering.
 The DSAA is one of the largest organizations in the world for the education of vehicle drivers and plays a significant educational role in improving road safety.

 Kettering has two public libraries, both branches of the Dayton Metro Library.